hkbu-kennycheng/comp3115/2023summer/Lab3.md

 ![](images/orange-impute-median.gif)

-We may rename the node by right clicking on the node and select `Rename`.
+We may rename the node by right-clicking on the node and select `Rename`.
 Please rename it as `Impute Median`.

 ## Guess the values of age based on different groups